darknebular/Wrapper_VideoStation/README.md

 # INSTALL: Wrapper for Advance Codec Pack 2.0.X installed with ffmpeg41-wrapper-DSM7_1 file

 ************************************************************************
-**With this wrapper (ffmpeg41-wrapper_DSM7_1 file) you will be with the original ffmpeg almost time and only you will use the ffmpeg 4.4.2-44 when is 100% necessary.
+**With this wrapper (ffmpeg41-wrapper_DSM7_1 file) you will be with the original Synology´s ffmpeg almost time and only you will use the ffmpeg 4.4.2-44 when is 100% necessary.
 You will need Putty or other SSH Client in order to connect.**

 1) cd /var/packages/CodecPack/target/pack/bin